 Let’s break down how to speed up antivirus scans even on a ‘potato’ PC.

 The following tips are universal, no matter what brand of antivirus you being used.
-I’ve harvested some information from blogs and forums, in addition of my experiences.
+I’ve gathered some information from blogs and forums, in addition to my experiences.

 - 1 #1 Reduce the number of running applications while scanning

 - 2 #2 Make sure the antivirus is updated, often they improve the performance